toddcf/portfolio2/README.md

 ### UI/UX Projects

 - Each card:
-  - Waypoints: Fade in each card when scrolled to.
-    - Make all cards invisible before scrolled to.
-    - sm breakpoint: 1 card across:
-      - Add class for .fadeInUp when scrolled to.
-      - No delay.
-    - md breakpoint: 2 cards across:
-      - Add class for .fadeInUp when scrolled to.
-      - Add class for 0.5s delay on second card.
-    - lg breakpoint: 3 cards across:
-      - .fadeInUp when scrolled to.
-      - 0.5s delay on second card.
-      - 1s delay on third card.
   - Delete the different-sized images from your assets.
   - Footer:
     - Animate logos in one by one WHEN SCROLLED TO.